 For information on individual trails see our hiking and walking routes.

+Summer passes will provide you with access to the lifts meaning you can explore more of the high altitude terrain and wonderful views without the slog!
 When heading off on a hike or walk it is always best to get as much information about the route as possible, head to the tourist office in town and check the weather forecast to make sure you are being as safe as possible.

 For all the useful emergency services numbers head to our emergency services page and save the numbers before embarking on your walk or hike in Courchevel.